PageNow/chat-api/README.md

 * Subscribe to messages only - because you don't need to check if it is an empty conversation => assume direct message for now (a lot easier if we don't think about group chat)
 * Testing on AWS console is easier
 * SQL is better because all the messages have the same format
+* When you encounter AWS EC2 address limit exceeded, release elastic ip on console.

 ## References